gabriel/YOCView/README.md

 # FAQ

-## What if I need to access the view's controller?
+## What if I need to access the view's UIViewController?

-In your view, `self.viewController` will return the view controller it's in.
+In your view, `self.viewController` will return the UIViewController it's in.

 ## Why does YOCView subclass YOView?